RafaelMuijsert/webtech-demos/README.md

-= About
+# About
 This is a tutorial PHP project.
 Its directory structure is based on
 [php-pds skeleton](https://github.com/php-pds/skeleton).

-= Configuration
+# Configuration
-The database credentials are read from database-creds.xml Ensure this file is created and contains a valid user.
+The database credentials are read from database-creds.xml.
+Ensure this file is created and contains a valid user.

-= Running development server
+# Running development server
 To start the development server, execute the following command in the project root:
 ```bash